openshift/ansible-service-broker/docs/service-bundle.md

 The container will be run in a pod by itself with ``restartPolicy: Never``.
 The pod will run in a sandbox namespace created by the broker for that specific operation only.
-The namespace will be deleted at some point after the pod finishes.
+The namespace is not intended to persist, and in normal operation it will be deleted as soon as the pod completes.
+The broker can optionally be configured to retain the namespace for debugging purposes.

-APB is run with a service account granted access to the ``POD_NAMESPACE`` and to the “namespace” that the pod is to deploy to.
+The pod is run with a service account granted access to the ``POD_NAMESPACE`` and to the “namespace” that the pod is to deploy to.
 Networks between the two namespaces are tied together so that you can reliably find your services in the target namespace.
 That only works for